List of Big Five Academy Award winners and nominees: Milestones and records

-Other films with 4 "Big Five" awards
+Films nominated for and winning four

 These films won all four of their nominations for the Big Five Academy Awards.
 The list is sorted chronologically.

 Above-the-line awards

 List of films with the most "above-the-line" Academy Awards—that is, the "Big Five" + Supporting Acting.
-Everything Everywhere All at Once (2022) holds the record with six "above-the-line" awards, while eight other films have received five.
+Everything Everywhere All at Once (2022) holds the record with six "above-the-line" awards, while eleven other films have received five.
 The list is sorted chronologically.